API Integration Guide

 buffer += decoder.decode(value, { stream: true }); const lines = buffer.split('\n'); buffer = lines.pop() || '';

-for (const line of lines) { if (line.trim()) { const result = JSON.parse(line); // Handle each result as it arrives if (result.op === 'Meta') { console.log(`Progress: ${result.data.data[0]}/${result.data.data[1]}`); } } } }}
+for (const line of lines) { if (line.trim()) { const result = JSON.parse(line); // Handle each result as it arrives if (result.op === 'Meta') { console.log(`Progress: ${result.data.data[0]}/${result.data.data[1]}`); } } } }}package main

 import ( "bufio" "encoding/json" "fmt" "net/http")

-func lookupDomain(domain, apiKey string) error { url := fmt.Sprintf("https://api.haveibeensquatted.com/v1/squat/%s", domain) req, err := http.NewRequest("GET", url, nil) if err != nil { return err }
+func lookupDomain(domain, apiToken string) error { url := fmt.Sprintf("https://api.haveibeensquatted.com/v1/lookup/squat/%s", domain) req, err := http.NewRequest("GET", url, nil) if err != nil { return err }

-req.Header.Add("Authorization", "Bearer "+apiKey)
+req.Header.Add("Authorization", "Bearer "+apiToken)

 resp, err := http.DefaultClient.Do(req) if err != nil { return err } defer resp.Body.Close()